 Be sure to order textbooks and supplies well in advance of the first day of classes to ensure timely delivery.
 Books can be ordered online at the SOU Bookstore or over the phone at (541) 552-6190.
 You are not required to purchase books through the SOU Bookstore, but some course materials might be available solely through the Bookstore.
-The Bookstore website will have the title and ISBN information for all required texts, so you do not have to wait to have access to the course syllabus in order to purchase your books.
+The Bookstore website will have information for all required texts, so you do not have to wait for the course syllabus to purchase your books.

 Course materials are available on Moodle, SOU's online learning platform.
 Moodle will be available to you after your network account has been created and activated.
 Click on the name of your course posted under "My Courses" on your Moodle home page to access course materials.
 To learn about navigating and working in Moodle, try out the Moodle Test Drive course.

 Be aware that you may not be able to see your course until the first day of the term (unless your instructor makes the course site available before the terms starts).
 For more information, here are some helpful resources for you: